Close Menu

 We are aware that AMCAS has already received your transcripts; however, Creighton University also needs to receive official copies.
 Therefore, all applicants are to submit official transcripts of all academic work.
 If you have earned a degree from an institution, the transcript must reflect that status.
 If you are currently enrolled in a degree program we ask that you submit a transcript and then request that a transcript be sent after the posting of your grades/degree.

-Transcripts should be mailed to:
+Official Transcripts can be emailed to jonathansaffold@creighton.edu or mailed to:

 Post-Baccalaureate Program in Medicine